brevzin/cpp_proposals/2996_reflection/reflection.md

 ```
 :::

-Such reflections cannot generally be obtained using the `^^`-operator, but the `std::meta::reflect_value` and `std::meta::reflect_object` functions make it easy to reflect particular values or objects.
-The `std::meta::value_of` metafunction can also be used to map a reflection of an object to a reflection of its value.
+Such reflections cannot generally be obtained using the `^^`-operator, but the `std::meta::reflect_constant` and `std::meta::reflect_object` functions make it easy to reflect particular values or objects.
+The `std::meta::constant_of` metafunction can also be used to map a reflection of an object to a reflection of its value.

 ### Syntax discussion